akka/akka-http/docs/src/main/paradox/client-side/client-transport.md

 }
 ```

-If host is left as `""` and you attempt to setup a httpsProxy transport, an exception will be thrown.
+If host is left as `""` and you attempt to setup an httpsProxy transport, an exception will be thrown.

 <a id="use-https-proxy-with-http-singlerequest"></a>
 ### Use HTTP(S) proxy with @scala[`Http().singleRequest`]@java[`Http.get(...).singleRequest`]